-Is your office building too echoey?
-Are you tired of hearing meetings through the walls when you are trying to concentrate?
-Many office buildings lack soundproofing, which can greatly affect the productivity, creativity, and concentration of everyone in the building.
-In this article, we will look at what an acoustic ceiling is and how they work.
+Does your office building echo?
+Can you hear footsteps from far away?
+Are you tired of overhearing meetings through the walls?
+Many office buildings lack soundproofing, which can greatly affect the productivity, privacy, and concentration of everyone in the building.
+In this article, we’ll look at what an acoustic ceiling is and how it works.

 What are acoustic ceilings?

-Acoustic ceilings are designed to help soundproof a space.
+Acoustic ceilings are special panels designed to soundproof a space.
 When there are a lot of hard surfaces in a room, sound can bounce around and echo.
-An acoustic ceiling is designed to help break up that space so that sound has a harder time bouncing around and creating echoes or carrying to other parts of the room.
-Acoustic ceilings are becoming increasingly popular because they can help improve soundproofing and reduce echoes in rooms.
+Acoustic ceiling panels break up that space so sound has a harder time bouncing around and creating echoes or carrying to other parts of the room.
+Acoustic ceilings are becoming increasingly popular for their ability to create quiet, private shared spaces like those found in office buildings.

 How does an acoustic ceiling work?

 The science behind how acoustic ceilings work is pretty straightforward.
-When sound hits a hard surface, it bounces off and reflects in the room, causing an echo.
-If the walls in a building are pretty thin, the sound bouncing off of a surface can travel to the next room, making it difficult to concentrate or maintain privacy.
+When soundwaves hit a flat, hard surface, they bounce off and reflect into the room, just like light from a mirror, and cause an echo.
+If the walls in a building are thin, the sound can travel to the next room, making it difficult to concentrate or maintain privacy.

-Acoustic panels are often made out of porous materials because the small spaces in them let sound come in, but it gets trapped, so it cannot bounce back around the room.
+Often acoustic panels are often made out of porous materials because the small spaces between the material trap sound so it cannot bounce back around the room.
+This drastically reduces echoes and keeps sound from traveling through the walls as well.

-Other types of acoustic panels have a type of air gap in them, whether that is in between the ceiling panels or between the acoustic ceiling and the original ceiling above it.
-When sound hits an acoustic ceiling, it passes into the air gap, then it can bounce off the original ceiling and hit the acoustic panel again, reducing the noise even more and improving the soundproofing of the room.
-For a business like a restaurant, where there is always going to be some extra noise from patrons talking over their meals, having an acoustic ceiling with an air gap is a great way to help keep the ambient noise in the room down.
+Other types of acoustic panels work in tandem with regular ceiling panels.
+A gap is left between the acoustic ceiling and the original ceiling above it.
+When sound hits an acoustic ceiling, it passes into the gap first, then bounces off the original ceiling and hits the acoustic panel again, reducing the noise even more.
+For a business like a restaurant, where there is always extra noise from patrons talking over their meals, dishes, and pans clanging, and kitchen staff, having an acoustic ceiling with an air gap is a great way to help keep the ambient noise in the room down.

 Yes!
-They are one of the best ways to help you soundproof a building so you can reduce sound carrying.
-They are made in a variety of materials and designs, so you can find something beautiful that stands out and goes with the overall design of the rest of the building.
+They are one of the best ways to soundproof a building.
+They are made from a variety of materials and designs so you can find something beautiful that stands out and goes with the overall design of the rest of the building.

 No!
-In addition to acoustic ceilings to help with soundproofing, you can also get acoustic wall panels to help soundproof every corner of a room.
-These also come in a variety of designs so that you can get something that fits with the overall aesthetic of a building and room.
+In addition to acoustic ceilings, you can also install acoustic wall panels to soundproof every corner of a room.
+These also come in different designs to match the overall aesthetic of a building and room.

 Should I get an acoustic ceiling or walls?